apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 Values are only ever permitted to cross an isolation boundary where there is no potential for concurrent access to shared mutable state.
+Values can cross a boundary directly, via asychronous function calls.
+They can also cross boundaries indirectly when captured by closures.

+When you call an asynchronous function with a _different_ isolation domain, the parameters and return value need to cross a boundary.
+Closures introduce many opportunities to cross isolation boundaries.
+They can be created in one domain and then executed in another.
+They can even be executed in multiple, different domains.

 ### Sendable Types